-The Kalliopi Koufa Foundation for the Promotion of International and Human Rights Law is situated at the heart of the city of Thessaloniki, in Aristotelous Square, next to the city’s commercial centre and impressive seafront.
+The Kalliopi Koufa Foundation for the Promotion of International and Human Rights Law is situated in the heart of Thessaloniki, Aristotelous Square, next to the city’s commercial centre and impressive seafront.

 Thessaloniki was built in the 4th century BC by King Kassandros and named after the sister of Alexander the Great.
-Throughout the centuries, the city became an important place for trade and culture, the second most important city of the Byzantine Empire and a cosmopolitan centre during the Ottoman occupation.
-Its cultural and ethnic diversity at the turn of the 19th century made Thessaloniki a hub of different civilizations, traces of which can still be observed all over the city: the numerous Byzantine churches – among which St Demetrius hosts in its catacombs the remnants of the city’s protector, a martyr of the Roman prosecutions against early Christianity – with their impressive mosaics; the Byzantine walls that encircle the city and the White Tower, Thessaloniki’s landmark by the seafront; the old city with its remarkable architecture and various other monuments and museums indicating the status of this cosmopolitan Greek metropolis of South-Eastern Europe as a crossroads of civilizations.
+Throughout time, the city developed as a centre for trade and culture, becoming the second most important city of the Byzantine Empire as well as a cosmopolitan centre during the Ottoman occupation.
+Its cultural and ethnic diversity at the turn of the 19th century made Thessaloniki a hub for different civilizations, traces of which still persist today; from numerous Byzantine churches – among which St Demetrius hosts in its catacombs the remnants of the city’s protector, a martyr of the Roman prosecutions against early Christianity – with their impressive mosaics and the Byzantine walls that encircle the city and the White Tower, Thessaloniki’s landmark by the seafront to the old city with its remarkable architecture and various other monuments and museums indicating Thessaloniki’s status as a cosmopolitan Greek metropolis of South-Eastern Europe at the crossroads of civilizations.